 Why Doesn’t Oak Park Rank?
 Many private/independent universities and scholarships want to know how a student has performed within the context of their school.
-In the class of 2020 alone there are 22 OPHS seniors with perfect 4.0 GPA's and 85 more with unweighted GPAs of 3.75 or higher.
+In the class of 2020 alone there were 17 OPHS seniors with perfect 4.0 GPA's and 85 more with unweighted GPAs of 3.75 or higher.
 At Oak Park High School an outstanding GPA of 3.75 does not even place a student in the top 10% of their class!
 Furthermore, we have an additional 73 seniors with cumulative unweighted GPA’s between 3.50 and 3.75 that would only rank them in the top 30% of their class.
 At a high performing school such as ours, it is a challenge to adequately give recognition to so many outstanding students.
 As a result, we chose six years ago to delete a student’s class rank from our transcripts.
 This practice is gaining wide acceptance at the country's most prestigious college preparatory high schools.
-Accordingly, whenever a class rank is requested, we simply respond “Oak Park H.S. does not rank” and refer them to our School Profile for more information about Oak Park High School.
+Accordingly, whenever a class rank is requested, we simply respond “Oak Park H.S. does not rank.”

 For UC/CSU admissions: Courses used to satisfy the "a-g" requirements in which the student earns D or F grades must be repeated with grades of C or higher received.
 The repeated grades are used in calculating the Scholarship Requirement GPA.
 Each course in which a grade of D or F has been received may be repeated only once.